 In the early days of bitcoin, almost everyone thought it was anonymous.
 The FBI had released reports arguing that criminals preferred to use bitcoin to move money because of its pseudonymous nature.
-It even seemed like a fine option to dark web operators because transactions details listed on the blockchain specified no real identity of the user.
+It even seemed like a fine option to dark web operators because transaction details listed on the blockchain specified no real identity of the user.

 That was not until revelations that bitcoin transactions on the blockchain can be exploited to unmask the true identity of the user.
 If you look at the Silk Road incidence, the FBI was able to arrest the notorious drug dealer who operated in the Dark Web – just by analyzing transactions’ trail on the blockchain.

-Likewise, in a research study conducted by experts at University of Qatar, experts were able to ‘crack’ the identity of a TOR user who relied on bitcoin to make payments.
+Likewise, in a research study conducted by experts at the University of Qatar, experts were able to ‘crack’ the identity of a TOR user who relied on bitcoin to make payments.